AstroVPK/kali/README.md

 6. Ubuntu 16.04 LTS Xenial Xerus

 If you are working on Mac OSX, please be sure to install the latest XCode.
-You will need to have Anaconda Python, the Intel C++ Compiler XE, Intel MKL, NLOpt, `cython` , the `future` package, `py.test`, `cffi` (optional), & Brandon Kelly's `carma_pack` (optional) installed.
+You will need to have Anaconda Python, the Intel C++ Compiler XE, Intel MKL, NLOpt, `cython` , the `future` package, `fitsio`, `py.test`, `cffi` (optional), & Brandon Kelly's `carma_pack` (optional) installed.
 At the moment, Anaconda Python, the Intel C++ Compiler XE, Intel MKL, `cython` & NLOpt are required though the plan is to eventually allow the use of `g++` etc...
 Brandon Kelly's `carma_pack` is not required but is recommended. `cffi` is only required if you wish to use the older deprecated `cffi` interface to the `c++` code.

 You may encounter the following error when running `bash-prompt$ python setup.py build_ext` - `icpc: error #10001: could not find directory in which g++-x.x resides`.
 This error occurs when the `g++` compiler is installed in a non-standard location and can be resolved by setting the environment variable `GXX_ROOT` to the installation location of the `g++` compiler.
 To determine the installation location of the `g++` compiler, execute the command